 To some, it sounded too good to be true.
 To others, it sounded too good to pass up.
 Monorail Inc. hired a local frontman named Thomas J. Lupo to persuade city leaders of the latter.

-Lupo, who had longtime connections in city government, found a champion in Schiro, who availed to Lupo the resources of his office.
+Lupo, who had longtime connections in city government, found a champion in Schiro, who availed to Lupo the resources of the council, going so far as to literally give him keys to his office.

-Councilman James "Jimmy" Fitzmorris, who also had mayoral aspirations, viewed the monorail askance on practical grounds, all the more because his chief rival Schiro had endorsed it.

-When Morrison threw his support behind the monorail, Fitzmorris hardened his opposition.
+Councilman James "Jimmy" Fitzmorris, who also had mayoral aspirations, viewed the monorail as impractical, and another disagreement on issues he had with his chief rival, Schiro.
+When Morrison also threw his support behind the monorail, Fitzmorris hardened his opposition.